python/devguide/langchanges.rst

 is to ask on :ref:`python-list or python-ideas <communication>`.
 You can also go through Python's stdlib and find examples of code which would benefit from your proposed change (which helps communicate the usefulness of your change to others).
-For further guidance, see :ref:`suggesting-changes` in the FAQ.
+For further guidance, see :ref:`suggesting-changes`.

 Your proposed change also needs to be *Pythonic*.
 While Guido is the only person who can truly classify something as Pythonic, you can read the `Zen of